alexdean/cron_swanson/README.md

 #### job types

-The block is evaluated by `whenever`, so any custom job types will work.
+Any custom job types which have been defined will work.

 ```ruby
 # in config/schedule.rb